Mount Washington Transit Tunnel

 Another significant beneficiary of the tunnel were the residents of Mount Washington.
 The East Sycamore Electric Railway Company had been chartered to build a streetcar line through Mount Washington, beginning on right-of-way secured near the southern entrance to the tunnel.
 Again, the tunnel was the key to bringing that line into service.

 A Series Of Complaints and Court Challenges

 The year 1902 was a pivotal year in the history of the tunnel.
 A syndicate led by now former State Senator Flinn, who left the State House in March 1902, formed the rival Mount Washington Tunnel Company to build the long-awaited transit tunnel.
-Well funded and with plans in place, preparation work began on the Carson Street side.
+Well-funded and with engineering plans in place, preparatory work began on the Carson Street side.

 On the other hand, the Pittsburgh Tunnel Company, at that time, had only $1000 in capital reserves.
-They hadn't done any work in over two years and had no real plan to proceed, but were unwilling to give up their tunnel rights.
+They'd done little work in over two years and had no real plan to proceed, but were unwilling to give up their tunnel rights.
 On April 25, Common Please Court Judge E. H. Stowe heard the first complaints brought by the competing interests regarding who would be granted the legal right to build the tunnel.

 Faced with the prospect of losing their claim to the tunnel, the Pittsburgh Tunnel Company also brought crews to the site and began to work.
 Both company's tunnel north portal proposals were similarly placed, only six feet apart, and the tunnels would run parallel to each other.
 Now, while their cases dragged on in court, two independent crews were working side-by-side along the Carson Street hillside, less than a stone's throw from each other.
 Things soon got messy.